Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/03/adding-net-standard-to-your-net-framework-hosted-build-agent.md

     - Builds
     - C-Sharp
     - msbuild
+description: Guide on configuring a hosted build agent to support .NET Standard 2.0 libraries within a .NET Framework application using Visual Studio 2017.
 ---

 I had an existing .NET Framework project, from which I wanted to reference a .NET Standard 2.0 NuGet package.
 Due to the project having some history, I needed to make a few changes to get it building via a hosted build agent.
 Here is a run down of all the changes – if your project was created more recently you may find you need to perform less of these steps.